nicholasareed/minimailt2/README.md

 - Please post (additional) issues in GitHub's issue tracker!

 ## How to build (coming soon):
-1. Download the Android SDK tools
+1. Download the Android SDK tools (adt-bundle)
 1. Configure Eclipse IDE and ADT Plugin (download from one place)
 1. Run `./create <path> <com.name> <app_name>`
 1. Clone minimail app and overwrite files in created directory